tributech-solutions/tributech-docs/versioned_docs/version-4.0.0/tributech_node/Webhook_integration.md

 |x-tributech-signaturetimestamp |	2024-05-28T06:31:14.851318+00:00 |
 |x-tributech-signature|	sha256=065CF4E993CF1DF7399B2DF64A147567552EB4BB7DD91ACC73840D5B8411B940|

-The Headers contains the Tributech specific Attribute `x-tributech-signature` and `x-tributech-signaturetimestamp` which we will use in the next section to verificy that the Payload was not tempered with.

-The payload itself contains the `EventQoS` flag for Standard Frequency (`EventQoS` = 1) and some information about the Agent, Stream and the Proof.
+The Headers contains the Tributech specific Attribute `x-tributech-signature` and `x-tributech-signaturetimestamp` which we will use in the next section to verify that the Payload was not tempered with.
+The payload itself contains the `EventQoS` flag for Standard Frequency (see [Error Handling](#error-handling)) and some information about the Agent, Stream and the Proof.
+Important to note is that in this example the Root hash of the MerkleTree and the Signature of the RootHash are `BASE64` encoded strings in byte array form.

 ~~~~json
 {